Grand Canal Dock railway station: Description

-The ticket office is open between 06:00-00:00, Monday to Sunday.
+The information office is only staffed during events at the Aviva Stadium.
+The station typically closes for two hours after such events in the interest of crowd control.

 The station has three platforms.
 Platform 1 is a former terminal platform, which became the Northbound main line on 18 July 2016.
 Platform 2 is the terminal platform for South Western Commuter trains to Newbridge.
 Platform 3 is the Southbound main line platform.
-Platforms 1 and 2 are accessed by a footbridge and platform 3 has level access.
+Platforms 1 and 2 are accessed by footbridges and lifts.
+Platform 3 has level access.

 History

-Grand Canal Dock was built on the site of a former locomotive shed at Canal Street, across from the engineering works of the Dublin & Kingstown Railway, which were in use between 1834 and 1925.
+Grand Canal Dock was built on the site of the former locomotive works of the Dublin & Kingstown Railway and its successors, which was in use between 1840 and 1925.

 Between November 2014 and July 2016, the station underwent a major refurbishment to prepare it to serve South Western Commuter trains to Newbridge, which commenced operations on 21 November 2016.
 Irish Rail rebuilt platform 1, resurfaced the other platforms, installed new destination displays, and provided a new evacuation bridge.
 Platform 1 lacked overhead electric cables and had a permanent sign reading "Do not board any trains at platform 1" that was removed in May 2015.
 Platform 1 was fitted with overhead cables in November 2015.
 Irish Rail also added a centre road terminating turn-back facility to accommodate southbound trains.
 The refurbishment of the station itself was completed in May 2015, although major resignalling and track work took place for one more year.